-However, whilst more students of all ages are booking online tutorials, some lack confidence with online learning and are unsure what they are supposed to do.
+However, whilst more students of all ages are booking online tutorials, some lack confidence with online learning and are unsure of what they are supposed to do.
 So here are 7 guidelines to help you get the very best out of your online tutorial.

 Get organised for online tutorials

 1) Log onto your computer in good time.
 You want to get the most out of your session and you don’t want to feel rushed or stressed, so take time to get comfortable and settled in before the session.